eove/orca/docs/threat_model.md

 O.R.CA has known limits (weaknesses) that you should consider before using.
 These limits means **one ill-intent person inside your organisation** could **technically** get control over your offline root CA.
-These limits are considered acceptable in regard of the expanse necessary to solve them.
+These limits are considered acceptable with regards to the expenses and efforts that would be required to solve them.

 ### Non dedicated hardware